 Athletic Training (ATR)

 This course is designed to provide athletic training students with the knowledge and skills necessary to work as an Emergency Medical Responder (EMR) to help sustain life, reduce pain, and minimize the consequences of injury or sudden illness until more advanced medical personnel take over.
-Students will develop an evidence-based approach to the assessment and treatment of emergency medical conditions.
 The course content and activities will prepare the student to make appropriate decisions about the care to provide to the patient in a medical emergency.
 This course teaches the skills that athletic trainers need to act as a crucial link in the Emergency Medical Services (EMS) system.
-Upon completion of this course, students who qualify will be certified by the American Red Cross as an Emergency Medical Responder with additional certifications in CPR for the Professional Rescuer and Health Care Provider, Bloodborne Pathogens, and Oxygen Administration.

 Additional fee required